You must pass two NCEES-administered examinations on the path to licensure as a Professional Engineer in Florida.

 The second NCEES-administered exam on your path to licensure is the Principles & Practice of Engineering (PE) exam.

 Like the FE exam, the PE exam is developed and administered by NCEES.
-In Florida, you must have passed the FE exam before you can take the PE exam.
+In Florida, you must have earned an ABET-accredited degree and passed the FE exam before you can take the PE exam.
 You apply directly with NCEES to take the PE exam.